Q&A with the artist

 From Westerners, I really like Cezanne, and I like Matisse, because they feel very warm to me, as if I know them.
 Of course Matisse’s decorative elements feel very close.

-::: Your day job is impressive, far from painting: You are an economist.
+::: Your day job is quite far from painting: You are an economist and teach at a business school.
 How do you live in both worlds?

 I always loved economics as a social science.
 For me, it was never about how to make money in the stock market, but about finding good solutions to complicated problems.
 Of course, it’s more mathematical and art is absolutely boundless.
 But both involve the same mixture of creativity and hard work.
 I am also lucky enough to always teach at top schools, with good students.
 I am able to specialize in the intersection of art and economics.
 In class, we explore a range of subjects: How museums can sustainably raise funds; how economic systems influence artists; the labor market in the arts; etc.

 ::: Could you talk about your latest series of paintings and what you are trying to achieve with them?

 My latest collection is inspired by Ottoman ceramics and tiles.
 The artistry ( originally adopted from the East), started in the region called Iznik and the designs were then accepted to the Ottoman court.
 Since calligraphy was important, there was work on paper.
 What is great about this art is that, as the researcher Walter Denny points out, there was no “fine art” mentality.
 Decorative arts were important, as well as calligraphy, miniature painting, or pottery.
 Artisanship was as important as creativity.
 Meaning was important.
 The Cintemani design, that I love, represents the three ways of looking at the world, all in harmony.

 The vessels that were painted on can now be found at the Louvre, or the Victoria and Albert, even in LACMA.